Marfa, Texas: In popular culture

 Larry Clark's 2012 film Marfa Girl was filmed exclusively in Marfa.
 Also, Far Marfa, written and directed by Cory Van Dyke, made its debut in 2012.

-Morley Safer presented a 60 Minutes segment in on August 4, 2013, titled "Marfa, Texas, the Capital of Quirkiness."
+Morley Safer presented a 60 Minutes segment in on August 4, 2013, titled "Marfa, Texas, the Capital of Quirkiness".

 In 2017, Marfa was featured as the setting of the Amazon series I Love Dick, an adaptation of Chris Kraus's 1997 novel, which was set in Pasadena, California.

-Marfa was also the filming location for the music video of the xx song "On Hold."
+Marfa was also the filming location for the music video of the xx song "On Hold".

-Marfa is featured in the 2019 Simpsons episode "Mad About the Toy."
+Marfa is featured in the 2019 Simpsons episode "Mad About the Toy".

 "Marfa" is the eighth track on Texas symphonic rock band Mother Falcon's second studio album, You Knew.
 It is also the name of songs by Wildcat!
 Wildcat!, S. Carey, and Paul Cauthen ("Marfa Lights").

 Marfa is featured in Ben Lerner's 2014 novel 10:04.

 Beyoncé references Marfa in the song "II Hands II Heaven" on her 2024 album, Cowboy Carter.

 Parts of Due West (2025 film) were filmed in Marfa.

-Parts of Fandango (1985 film) were filmed in Marfa and mentioned by name in the movie.
+Parts of Fandango were filmed in Marfa, and the city is mentioned by name in the movie.

+Marfa also became a source of inspiration for perfumery.
+French niche house Memo Paris released the unisex fragrance Marfa in 2016, created by perfumer Aliénor Massenet.

 Media

 Marfa is home to National Public Radio-affiliated station KRTS.
+Marfa Public Radio both allows locals to play a diverse range of music during the edge hour time slots, as well as distributes local news stories online.

 Marfa houses the offices of the Big Bend Sentinel, serving Marfa, and International/Internacional, serving Presidio, in one building.
 The former is a weekly newspaper covering the areas of Marfa, Fort Davis, Presidio, and far West Texas.
 Marfa Magazine is a yearly publication distributed from Marfa.
 It focuses on issues and general information about Marfa, Alpine, and Fort Davis.